 If your biz is online, bring your laptop or tablet so you can show off your online collateral (website, social media channels, etc.).
 Connect with people while you’re at the conference through friend requests or follows – and make your requests personal.
 I ALWAYS personalize my LinkedIn invites and am always a little disappointed when others send me the generic one.
 Don’t I matter enough to write a couple of words?

-There is so much about the S.M.a.R.T.
-Conference that I’m excited about.
-Our speaker line-up is stellar and the venue has promised free wifi for all attendees to make sharing their insights easier.
+There is so much about the Social for Good Conference that I’m excited about.
+Our speaker line up is stellar and TELUS Business has promised free wifi for all attendees to make sharing their insights easier.
 Of course, I’m thrilled to be meeting so many new people.
 Got your ticket yet?

 Are you ready to meet and great people that you might already know from social media but have never met in real life?
 If you’ve signed up for WIBN’s 5th annual conference you’ve already taken the most important step.
 Now go forth and NETWORK!